 Specialties include precision millwrighting and ironworking.
 Specialty welders help provide the quality of pipefitting in the fabrication plant that creates demand all around the world.

-Dan Sinclair, the company's President, started in industrial construction in the 1970's, with a dual path in computer engineering starting in the early 1980's.
+Dan Sinclair, the company's President and qualifier, started in industrial construction in the 1970's, with a dual path in computer engineering starting in the early 1980's.
 Dan opened his first residential construction business in 1985, after working in the electrical department in a local paper mill for a few years.
 By that time he had already learned to program robotics and implementation.
 He went on to complete three years of computer/electrical engineering, with a general first year, before going to work for a large electrical manufacturer at the plant, handling distribution.

 After completing an accounting degree from ACSB accredited SCSU in Minnesota, Sinclair moved to Florida to work for a commercial real estate developer.
 He acquired a title insurance, mortgage broker, and real estate licenses while taking the CCIM (Certified Commercial Investment Member) courses and studying for the CPA exam.
 He worked in commercial real estate and finance, while also serving as IT Director for the entities he worked for, or started.

 Sinclair was routinely a leader by necessity, rather than by choice.
 When local builders without financial or management experience began failing at the peak of the market, Sinclair was forced to step in and take care of the needs of existing clients.
 He obtained his General Contracting license in Florida and began building hurricane resistant homes that were certified green (Florida Green Building coalition), Energy Star Compliant and Fortified for Safer Living.
 During this time, Sinclair researched a number of ways to make homes stronger and more efficient, while shortening the building cycle to reduce costs for clients.
 He filed for a number of patents on homebuilding processes.